 No, I'm not going to jump on the Bendis hate train.
 While I'm not a fan of most of his recent work, there's no denying his time with Daredevil, the earlier work with New Avengers and Ultimate Spider-Man was some quality material.
 So, credit where it's due.
 Then we have some other big names in Marvel (Aaron, Brubaker, JRJR), but despite these being the "heavy hitters" of the company, this event (just like the handful before it), don't stand out as anything exceptional.
 Like I said before, we're already 4 issues into AvX and not much has happened to push the story forward.
 And, seeing as I'm on a budget, the $3.99 price tag per issue means it's growing costly to stick around only to be continually letdown.
 John Romita Jr's art is something that has grown on me a lot over the years.
-I wasn't a huge fan at first, but I've come to really love and appreciate his incredibly unique style in many titles.
+I wasn't a huge fan at first, but I've come to really appreciate his incredibly unique style in many titles.
 However, there's a significant lack of detail here, especially when a handful of characters share a panel.
 This is a big-freaking-event and it should look great and it should keep our interest.
-It shouldn't appear sloppy and move at a snail's pace.
+It shouldn't appear rushed (when it comes to the visuals, that is) and move at a snail's pace.

-It's widely agreed upon that Snyder and Capullo have been dominating with Batman.
-Introducing the Owls was a tricky move and risked making WTF-worthy retcons to Gotham's history, however, they completely pulled it off.
-Their existence is believable and is continually fleshed out as we carry on in the event.
+It's widely agreed that Snyder and Capullo have been dominating with Batman.
+Introducing the Owls was a tricky move and risked making WTF-worthy retcons to Gotham's history; however, they completely pulled it off.
+Their existence is believable and continually fleshed out as we carry on in the event.
 To make matters even more impressive, almost every issue we get an interesting set of facts about the history of Wayne's family or the city itself.